 The p4 annotate command displays the revision number for each line of a revision (or range of revisions) of a file (or files).
 Using the -u option displays the name of the user who modified the change and the date when the modification occurred.
-If you also want to know why the modification happened, you can use the p4 filelog command on the indicated revision(s).
+To know why the modification happened, use the p4 filelog command on the indicated revision(s).